Grading systems by country: Ukraine

-Current grading system was introduced in Ukraine in autumn 2000, which replaced the Soviet grading system.
+Current grading system was introduced in Ukraine in autumn 2000.

-12 is the equivalent of an honors/AP course "A+" in the U.S. and is usually given only for outstanding achievement or exceptionally creative work.
-Hence 11 is the grade that would ordinarily correspond to A in the United States.
+The Ukrainian system for middle and high school provides grades that lie within 1 and 12.
+The lowest passing grade is 4.
+Additionally, the grades are divided into four levels: initial (1–3), sufficient (4–6), average (7–9) and high (10–12).

 United Kingdom

 England and Wales

-GCSE exams are graded as follows.
+GCSE exams are graded as follows in England and Wales.
 Grade marks fluctuate based on national results.